kanata-php/conveyor-laravel-broadcaster/Readme.md

 use Illuminate\Support\Facades\Broadcast;

 Broadcast::channel('actions-channel', function (User $user) {
-    return true; // we are authorizing any user here });
+    return true; // we are authorizing any user here - update according to your needs!
+});
 ```